Stocard/node-ssh-forward/README.md

 ## Limitations/Todos

-* only works with username and private key
+* only works with username , private key and ssh agent
-* does not use your local ssh-agent
+* host based authentication
 * No tests
 * Better documentation
 * Debug logging